AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/organizing-pages.md

 * `_` (underscore)
 * `-` (hyphen/minus)

-Full details of all characters allowed can be found in [the naming conventions](/help/sites-developing/naming-conventions.md).
+Full details of all characters allowed can be found in the naming conventions. <!--Full details of all characters allowed can be found in [the naming conventions](/help/sites-developing/naming-conventions.md).-->

 >[!NOTE]
 >